iago-mendes/stemguy-posts/2021-01-17-solar-system-objects-and-regions.md

 ---
-	description: Can you tell the difference between asteroids, dwarf planets, comets, or other celestial objects?
-Those astronomical bodies make part of our home — the Solar System —, so we should be familiar with their characteristics, don't you agree?
+	description: Can you tell the difference between asteroids, dwarf planets, comets, or other astronomical objects?
+Those celestial bodies make part of our home — the Solar System —, so we should be familiar with their characteristics, don't you agree?
 In this post, I talk about the most interesting objects and regions that compose our stellar system.
 ---

 We all have heard about the Solar System, right?
 After all, it is our home in the vast universe.
 However, did you know that this system is composed of distinct object types and regions?
-Some of those components may sound more familiar — like planets and comets — and others may sound way too technical, like Kuiper belt.
+Some of those components may sound more familiar — like planets and comets —, while others may sound a little more technical — such as the Kuiper belt.

 <HorizontalAd />